How to: Train for Peaks Challenge

 Simon Gerrans once said ‘the hardest part of training is pulling your socks on’.
 Entering for Peaks Challenge is easy.
 Finding some mates to do it with you, not too much of a challenge.
 But in the same way ‘summer bodies are made in winter’, an enjoyable Peaks Challenge is made in training.
 And that can be a challenge itself.

-Regardless of where in Australia you live, two of the three ride dates mean you’ll need to put in some work in the colder months.
+Regardless of where in Australia you live, you’ll need to put in some work in the colder months.
 Which has its up sides – trust me, sweltering through an ergo session in a 35 degree garage is no fun.
 But it does mean finding motivation when inside is so much warmer can be tricky.
 Here are some tips to keep the legs moving and in shape.
 Everyone wants to finish.
 So why not put in a little sweat in the lead up and really enjoy getting around the Challenges without the fear of the next climb on the ‘Mocka’?

 It’s hard to be brand neutral when there’s only one main option in the market.
 But Zwift has singlehandedly revolutionised indoor training.
 Riders who struggled to make it through half an hour on the trainer now look down in surprise when the ride clock tells them it’s been nearly an hour and a half.
 You can ride with some mates, have a crack at the sprint and King of the Mountain times, climb a virtual mountain (with real-life ramps in resistance for those on a smart trainer) and even race.
 The danger is almost that you can find yourself going too hard, when the plan was a rest day.
 Any way I cut it, it’s one of the best ways to make sure you don’t lose that summertime form.